 If you’re a member of TESOL International Association, you have likely heard about advocacy, and the importance of getting involved.
-A key opportunity is coming up 16-18 June in Washington, DC, at the new TESOL Advocacy & Policy Summit (formerly TESOL Advocacy Day).
+A key opportunity is coming up in June in Washington, DC, at the TESOL Advocacy & Policy Summit (formerly TESOL Advocacy Day).

 Why should you attend?
 Participants who have attended in the past were asked that very question.
 Although there’s a new name for the program, the reasons remain the same.
 Here are their Top 10 Reasons to Participate in TESOL Advocacy & Policy Summit:

 1. You will gain in-depth knowledge about federal policy issues affecting English language learners, their teachers, and schools.
 In addition to detailed policy briefs and other background reading provided before the event, the Summit will feature Congressional staff, federal officials, and other experts discussing the latest on key policy issues for the field.
 The new summit format will also allow for a broader discussion of policy issues, rather than the more narrow focus of legislation.
 You will learn a tremendous amount of information in a short period of time – and how it impacts the field.

 2. You will learn detailed information about the inner workings of Congress and the legislative process.
 Staff from Congressional offices and other speakers will also provide information on how Congress really works and how you can make an impact.
 More importantly, you will learn about what is going on right now and participate directly in democracy.

 3. You will empower yourself with valuable information you can bring back to your community on how to be a better advocate for teachers and schools locally.
 What is happening in Washington, DC, does have a local impact on your school and your students.
 Learning about federal policy and current developments, as well as having the experience of meeting with federal officials, will empower you to be a more effective advocate for your community.
 This year’s program will also include activities to help develop your skills and capacity to advocate back home.